Documents to download

 Previous government’s proposals

-In contrast to the recommendations of the Independent Inquiry into Child Sexual Abuse, the duty would not apply where a person observed signs indicating that abuse could be taking place.
+In contrast to the recommendations of the Independent Inquiry into Child Sexual Abuse, the duty would not have applied where a person observed signs indicating that abuse could be taking place.
 Failure to comply with the duty would also not itself be a criminal offence, which attracted criticism from some stakeholders.

-The Criminal Justice Bill fell when parliament dissolved ahead of the 2024 general election.
+The Criminal Justice Bill fell when Parliament dissolved ahead of the 2024 general election.
 The amendments relating to the mandatory reporting duty were not debated before dissolution.

 Mandatory reporting in other countries